Gonadaie/Raycasting-engine/README.md

 A small old school style raycasting engine made with C++, SDL2.

 This project is far from perfect, but it was great for learning how things work.
-There are many optimizations to do.

 It use txt files for map loading.
-Each map cell is made of 4 digits, the first indicate the type of that cell :
+Each map cell is made of 4 digits, the first one indicates the type of that cell :
 0 - None
 1 - Wall

 The next 3 digits are the texture code.
-For the moment, there's only one texture (1 for a wall)
+For the moment, there's only one texture (1 for a brick wall)

 --- CONTROLS ---